 MSCI 502L - Coastal and Estuarine Processes Research.
 Spring (2).
-Mr. Brush, Mr. McNinch

-A field-based laboratory course applying concepts from MSCI 501, 501L, and 502 to a semester-long study of the estuarine and coastal environments of the Lower Chesapeake Bay and Virginia's Eastern Shore.
-Students will organize in groups around biological, chemical, geological and physical topics, and develop and conduct a research project centered primarily on field observations obtained through a series of class cruises.
+Brush, McNinch around biological, chemical, geological and physical topics, and develop and conduct a research project centered primarily on field observations obtained through a series of class cruises.
 Particular emphasis will be placed on spatial and temporal patterns of biotic and abiotic processes and their interactions, along with sample design, collection, analysis, and interpretation of data.
 Developing sound scientific methodology with a hypothesis-driven approach will be stressed.
 Students will also be exposed to utilizing historical and ongoing databases as well as collaborative data from other groups.
 Required of all students unless exemption is approved by the Dean of Graduate Studies upon recommendation by the course coordinator.